FOUNDER | Ceo | master treatmaker

 Marisol was five when she asked her mother to teach her to make a cake.
 Pretty soon she was making meringues, coconut ice cream, Colombian parva cookies and flan.

-Twenty-five years, a career in the music industry, and many other jobs later, she has gone back to her roots.
+Twenty-five years, a career in the music industry, and many other jobs later, she went back to her roots.
 What started as a pastime of making cookie boxes as gifts for friends and family, lead to the birth of Tiny Kitchen Treats.

-Not much has changed though- Marisol still lives on the Upper East side with her husband, little baby Julia, their two tiny dogs, and her not-so-tiny dream.
+In 2017, Marisol moved the team into their little bakeshop in Crown Heights, Brooklyn.
+Even though the kitchen is much bigger nowadays- Marisol still lives on the Upper East side with her husband, their two kids, and her not-so-tiny dream.

 Graduating from culinary school as one of the only girls in her class, Loren set out to learn everything she could about the world of food.
 From working as a chef on the line to starting her own business in her hometown of Charleton, Massachusetts- where she baked up everything from cookies and cakes to muffins and macarons, Loren has a fire few people her age have and a heart as big as her ever-present smile.